ACC3042 Energy Management Accounting

 Moderator: Marie Kavanagh

-One of the priorities for business is the development of strategic energy efficiency initiatives given the rising price of global energy.
+Due to rising energy prices and therefore growing energy expenditures within companies, one of the major challenges and priorities for business is the development of energy efficiency initiatives.
 This course integrates conventional management accounting skills with a foundation level knowledge of energy engineering and provides students with the skills to communicate effectively with engineering colleagues to facilitate innovative energy management solutions for business.

-On completion of the course students will have the knowledge and the abilities to calculate energy efficiency measures, and cooperate in energy efficiency projects together with energy scientists and engineers and be able to take the lead role in the financial decisions underpinning investments in energy efficiency.
+On completion of the course students will have the knowledge and the abilities to calculate energy efficiency measures, decide upon such investments and to cooperate in energy efficiency projects together with energy scientists and engineers (having the lead role as far as costing and profitability matters are concerned).

 On completion of this course students will: